The moment I heard about the Blade 350

 Of course I had this first batch of bad props on my 350 and yes one front prop failed at about 120 feet up in the air and my Blade 350 QX started falling out of the sky performing a death spin.
 Luckily I didn't have my GoPro mounted as the 350 QX was spinning toward the ground at a fast rate.

 Considering how hard it hit, the only damage done was the right front arm was torn completely off the body and the battery cover must have blown off way up there as I never was able to find it.
 All the electronics were still working and even the LiPo battery survived the impact demonstrating that the hard shell not only looks good; but more importantly provides an increased level of component protection.
-With a new body shell installed, my 350 QX was good as new again so it's certainly a tough little rascal that can take abuse.
+With a new body shell installed (which Horizon Hobby sent me at no charge I should add - typical good Horizon customer service), my 350 QX was good as new again so it's certainly a tough little rascal that can take abuse.

 Unfortunately, I don't trust the Blade/Eflite props at all, not even the new ones.
 No question, the big name propeller manufactures such as APC will most likely be making props to fit the 350 QX in the coming months, but there is another option which I just ordered.